Updated

 Note that private employers can run background checks on candidates for employment.
 They can do this by reviewing any publicly available criminal information on the candidate.

-As to criminal history, though, it is unlawful for an employer to gain access to information on:
+As to criminal history, though, it is unlawful for a California employer to gain access to information on:

 - an arrest that did not lead to conviction (unless the arrest is pending),

-- a conviction dated more than seven years from the date of the check,3
+- a conviction dated more than seven years from the date of the background check,3

-- a conviction for which the person checked received a pardon,4
+- a conviction for which you received a pardon,4

 - an arrest leading to the completion of a successful diversion program,5